doc-rj/digital_rain_clock/digital_rain_clock/README.md

 # Digital Rain Clock

-This app is an entry in the Flutter Clock challenge.
+This app was designed for the [Flutter Clock challenge](https://flutter.dev/clock).